24/7 FREE CONSULTATIONS

 What are the consequences of missing the statute of limitations deadline?

-You also lose your leverage when it comes to settlement negotiations.
-If the other party’s lawyers know you are outside the statute or near the end, they have no reason to offer you damages.
-Conversely, if you have a solid case, they are more likely to offer you a reasonable settlement and avoid a trial when there is lots of time left on the clock.
+If you have a strong case and plenty of time before the statute of limitations runs out, you’re more likely to reach a fair settlement and avoid a trial.
 Contact our Philadelphia personal injury lawyers immediately following the incident that led to your injuries so we can start working on your case.

 Exceptions to the Pennsylvania Personal Injury Statute of Limitations